Some people like to ask ‘what exactly is the relevance of a survey plan?’.

 Hence, a land survey plan is a specialized map of a parcel of land, created by thoroughly examining and measuring the property.
 It determines and delineates boundary locations, building locations, physical features and other items of spatial importance.
 More than just a diagram of the property, a land survey plan is an important legal document that displays the exact legal borders of the property and applicable aspects of the registered title.

 The purpose of a survey plan in a land dispute is to show graphically the morphology of an area in dispute, its extent and size.
 Where a plaintiff desires to draw up or cause to be drawn up a survey plan showing the land in dispute, such a plan must show clearly the dimensions of the land, the boundaries and other salient features.
 That is how delicate a survey plan is.

 There are instances when a land survey plan becomes inconsequential in a land litigation or in the proper determination of issues arising from a land suit.
 The court considers in such instances the necessity of survey plan for the proper trial of the action.
-Therefore a survey plan is not necessary at the under-listed times;
+Therefore a survey plan is not necessary in the following situations;

 READ ALSO: Surveying in Africa and Nigeria

 2. Where the land in dispute is known to both parties or is clearly ascertainable whether from the averments in pleading or otherwise and its area, exact location and precise boundaries on the ground are either unmistakably and appropriately pleaded or are admitted or acknowledged by the defendant, the non-production in evidence of the survey plan of such land cannot be a matter of great moment and does not dis-entitle the plaintiff from maintaining an action in respect of title, trespass or injunction over such land.

 However a survey plan becomes necessary when the following arise: